 Mary is available for short and long term teaching residencies.
 Getting the chance to work with an author can be transformational.
 These sessions can be designed to support and complement specific objectives in the language arts curriculum, including Common Core objectives.
 For more info, see the Residency Info Sheet.
 You can also hear and see a sample of the wonderful and imaginative work of students in a typical residency.
 Contact Mary directly for more information.

 - Song Writing

 - Folktale Writing

 In conjunction with an author visit, many schools and libraries like to offer book sales/signing.
 You can order books in quantity at a discount from the publisher, work with your local bookseller, or a bookselling agent.
 Mary can pass on information regarding this once a visit is booked.

 - Handout to Prepare Kids for Author Visit (to photocopy, post online, or send to parents via email)

 - Creative Ways to Make Your Author Visit a Success

 - Schedule of Appearances

 What’s So Funny: Finding and Writing Humor in Children’s Books

 Explore elements of humor and push yourself to find and exploit humor in your own writing.
-We’ll look at the funniest characters, scenes, plots, and language in great children’s books and share our own work as well.
+We’ll look at the funniest characters, scenes, plots, and language in great children’s books and identify specific ways to play with humor.